Super Easy Yellow Rice

 Super Easy Yellow Rice complements just about any meal.
 You can make this on the stove top or in the rice cooker.
 So tasty!

 This yellow rice recipe is one of our favorite side dishes.
 It truly is “super easy” and it seriously goes with almost anything!
 You can keep it plain or spice it up to go with different meals.
-If you are in a rush and don’t have time to make it over the stove, you can also throw all the ingredients in a rice cooker and do it that way.
+If you are in a rush and don’t have time to make it over the stove, you can also throw all the ingredients in a rice cooker.
 My family loves this light and fluffy side dish and you will too!

 What is Yellow Rice?